Leor8a/leor8a.github.io/_pages/curriculum.md

 Company: Tequila Freak (personal brand)
 March 2019 - PRESENT

 Founder of Tequila Freak Website, a one man studio.
 Founder, manager and creator of www.tequilafreak.com, a website for Computer Graphic Lovers.
 TequilaFreak.com holds my portafolio of proyects that I am involved into on the past years, and a blog, where I can talk about Computer Graphics and my favorite stuff.
+(It's not maintained in a regular basis, because of my duties on UNAM )

 #### iOS Developer
 Company: New Land Apps